polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 ## Macros and metaprogramming

-As in most programming languages, Rust macros encapsulate code that writes other code.
+Put simply, Rust macros are single lines of code that writes other code.
 In Rust, there are declarative macros and three kinds of procedural macros:

 * Custom macros that specify code added with the derive attribute that you can use on structs and enums.